blarney-lang/blarney/README.md

     fetch <== 1
 ```

-Let's now look at a 3-stage pipeline implemention of the `Tiny` ISA.
+Let's now look at a 3-stage pipeline implemention of the same ISA.
 Unfortunately, it's a bit too long to give the code listing here, so
 we provide a
 [link](https://github.com/POETSII/blarney/blob/master/Examples/CPU/CPU.hs)
 instead.
-Although the ISA is very simple, it does (intentionally!)
+Although the ISA is very simple, it does
 contain a few challenges for a pipelined implementation, namely
 *control hazards* (due to the branch instruction) and *data hazards*
 (due to the add instruction).
+We resolve data hazards using *register

-## API 1: Blarney primitives
+forwarding* and control hazards using a *pipeline flush*.

-Here is the list of primitives provided by Blarney.
+## API 1: Primitives

 ```hs
 -- Bit-vector containing n bits